List of Star Trek: Lower Decks characters: Carol Freeman

 Carol Freeman (voiced by Dawnn Lewis) is the human captain of the Cerritos.
 McMahan described her as a capable Starfleet captain whose starship is not very important.
 Freeman does not want her daughter, Mariner, to be on the Cerritos and is looking for a reason to have her transferred to another ship.
 In the first-season finale, Freeman's relationship with Mariner is revealed, but by the end of the episode they realize they can work together rather than be enemies aboard the ship.
 In the second season, Freeman receives a scathing performance review that leads her to believe she needs to be less controlling of her away teams.
 She does not check in while Tendi, Rutherford, Mariner, and Jet Manhaver are in danger on a collector's ship, however they still make it out okay.
 A more serious incident occurs when she responds to a distress call without recalling an away team on extravehicular activity back on board first, leaving them stranded in space and recovered barely before their suits' life support systems were fatally depleted.
-In spite of these issues, Freeman is a candidate for reassignment to a more prestigious ship by the third season, but she has second thoughts about the reassignment upon learning that she won't be able to take her crew with her.
-In the fourth season, Freeman, based on her experiences with the Pakleds and other "legacy" planets, develops and presents a proposal for the Cerritos and other second contact ships to follow-up on planets and species that were the subject of brief Starfleet intervention without additional support (i.e., planets visited in one-off episodes of the original series and The Next Generation).
+In spite of these issues, Freeman is a candidate for reassignment to a more prestigious ship by the third season, but she has second thoughts about the reassignment upon learning that she would not be able to take her crew with her.
+In the third season, Freeman, based on her experiences with the Pakleds and other "legacy" planets, develops and presents a proposal for the Cerritos and other second contact ships to follow-up on planets and species that were the subject of brief Starfleet intervention without additional support (i.e., planets visited in one-off episodes of the original series and The Next Generation).
+In the fourth season, Freeman participated in negotiations with Grand Nagus Rom and his wife, First Clerk Leeta, to begin the process of having the Ferengi homeworld, Ferenginar, join the United Federation of Planets.
+In the talks, Freeman saw through the leaders' testing of the Federation's willingness to respect their culture and impressed them by subtly including a fine print clause in the written agreement that required the Ferengi to perform the seemingly impossible task to bring the Klingon homeworld into the UFP as well.
+At that, the Ferengi leadership agreed to the original arrangements while the other Starfleet admiral, who had been fooled to the point of humiliating himself to placate them, promised to inform Starfleet of Captain Freeman's acumen in this delicate situation.
+Freeman's preferred catchphrase as the Cerritos engages warp drive is "Warp me!"
+At the end of season 5 and the series, Captain Freeman has been reassigned to the repurposed and relocated Starbase 80 to oversee explorations of a stable dimensional portal.